bradzacher/dnd-notes/eberron/story/Arc1 - Forgotten Relics/Chapter 5/Chapter_5_Part_2.md

 - The address leads to a dead-end alley filled with shadows and protected from the sun.
 - Surthain and two zombies will attack the PCs.
 - On Surthain's body is the "Dagger of Betrayal"

+## The Riverboat

+- Chinxero is easy enough to find.
+He is near his ship - the Marlow.
+  - He is a grizzled, wiry-looking human with a hint of Orcish blood.
+- He balks when he hears how far up the river they want to go (400 miles).
+  - It's going to take at least 5 days, and be very dangerous

+> "Too far," Chinxero says.
+> "Too far and too dangerous.
+> Besides, I have other runs to make, schedules to keep.
+> Find another charter.
+Leave me be."

+- It will take a DC20 Charisma (Persuasion) check to convince him.
+  - Before the roll they can gain +1 to their roll for each 100gp they offer.
+  - Suggesting that this could be beneficial to his business (expanding it south, getting access to new trade goods, etc.) adds +4.
+  - For each point the roll fails, Chinxero will demand 200gp.
+  - Threatening Chinxero with violence or failing a Charisma (Intimidation) or Charisma (Deception) check will give the PCs disadvantage on the Charisma (Persuasion) check.
+- Muroni offers to pay Chinxero to make the journey, up to 400gp - if the characters refuse to pay.
+- Chinxero will be ready to leave in 12 hours.